Congressional Review Act

 Learn About

-This graph shows the number of resolutions of disapproval (RDs) introduced each year since the CRA's inception in 1996.
+This graph shows the number of resolutions of disapproval (RDs) introduced by each Congress since the CRA's inception in 1996.

 Following presidential transitions in 2001, 2017, and 2021, the number of RDs increases from the previous year.
 This could be due to members of Congress taking advantage of the lookback period at the beginning of presidential administrations.